caapap/ste-helm/README.md

 > NOTICE:

-- If nightingale is deployed behind the proxy, set it as the URL of proxy.
+- If stellar is deployed behind the proxy, set it as the URL of proxy.
 - The default login user is `root`, default password is `root.2020` .

 #### Configure the way how to persistent data